rafaelromao/keyboards/readme.md

 - [lowprokb.ca/corneish-zen](src/zmk/keyboards/lowprokb.ca/corneish-zen/readme.md)

 Some features might not be available in ZMK.
-[This readme file](src/zmk/config/rafaelromao/readme.md) will indicate what features are available.
+[This readme file](src/zmk/config/rafaelromao/readme.md) will indicate what features are missing.

 ## Building